Depression - older adults

-In the elderly, a number of life changes can increase the risk for depression, or make existing depression worse.
+In older adults, life changes can increase the risk for depression or make existing depression worse.
 Some of these changes are:

 - A move from home, such as to a retirement facility

 - Chronic illness or pain

 - Loss of independence (for example, problems getting around or caring for oneself)

 Depression can also be related to a physical illness, such as: